NOVA-RICS-Open-Lab/open-modular-controller/README.md

 ### Usage instructions
 After having a fully functional board and ESP, the usage of such device is straight forward.
 The ESP will control the input and output of each pin.
-Having a standard pin input/output voltage of 24v.
+Having a standard pin input/output voltage of 24v.<br>
-These are control pins as such is not recomend to put on heavy current load.
+These are control pins as such is not recomend to put on heavy current load.<br>
 The code present in [testes](./tests/) present a good overview and tests made to this board, as well as the code and librarys in [code](./src/) show a first initial step to use the librarys and teste the board.

 ### Code Structure